prabal5ghosh/Autonomous-Taxi-Agent-game-using-Q-learning-SARSA-and-Deep-Q-learning/README.md

-# Autonomous-Taxi-Agent-game-using-Q-learning-SARSA-and-Deep-Q-learning
-We implement Q-learning, SARSA, and Deep Q-learning in this game. we compare their performance.

-Python script that implements three different reinforcement learning algorithms for the Taxi‑v3 environment: Q‑Learning (off‑policy), SARSA (on‑policy), and Deep Q‑Learning (DQN using PyTorch). we can run the script and choose which algorithm to train and evaluate by entering one of the following strings: "q_learning", "sarsa", or "dqn".

-   1. Q‑Learning and SARSA:
-Both functions create a Q‑table with shape (500, 6) (since Taxi‑v3 has 500 states and 6 actions).
-– In Q‑Learning the update uses the maximum Q‑value from the next state.
-– In SARSA the update uses the Q‑value of the action actually taken (on‑policy).
-In both cases, an epsilon‑greedy policy controls exploration and epsilon is decayed over episodes.

- 2. Deep Q‑Learning (DQN):
-– The state (an integer from 0 to 499) is converted into a one‑hot encoded vector.
-– A simple neural network approximates Q‑values.
-– A replay memory is used to sample batches and update the network using the MSE loss between current Q‑values and targets computed from the target network.
-– The target network is updated every few episodes.
-	3. Evaluation:
-Separate evaluation functions run the learned policy (greedily) and compute the mean reward over many episodes.
-	4. Main Function:
-The script prompts you for an algorithm choice, trains the corresponding agent, plots the training rewards, and prints the evaluation mean reward.
+# Autonomous Taxi Agent Game using Q-learning, SARSA, Deep Q-learning, and Value Iteration

-This project implements three different Reinforcement Learning (RL) algorithms—Q-Learning, SARSA, and Deep Q-Networks (DQN)—to solve the **Taxi-v3** environment from OpenAI's Gym library.
+This project implements four different reinforcement learning algorithms—Q-Learning, SARSA, Deep Q-Networks (DQN), and Value Iteration—to solve the **Taxi-v3** environment from OpenAI's Gym library.
+The goal is to compare the performance of these algorithms in training an autonomous taxi agent.
 Below, I provide a detailed explanation of the code, the reinforcement learning concepts applied, and how each algorithm operates.

----

 ## **1. Understanding the Taxi-v3 Environment**
 The `Taxi-v3` environment is a grid-based game where a taxi agent must: